Aria: Aria form in late 17th century French and Italian opera

+The French baroque ariette and air

+In contrast to its name, the ariette of the French baroque opera, especially in the works of Campra, Rameau and their contemporaries is a fully developed da capo aria much longer than their contemporary airs.
+The ariette came as an influence of the aria of the Italian opera seria into French music; they have a rich instrumental accompaniment, an instrumental exposition of the theme and virtuosic melodic writing.
+They are usually placed standalone in divertissements as they do not advance the action, rather they are celebrations of joy or triumph.
+Conversely, in the operas of Lully and his successors, airs or airs tendres are tiny melodic passages of a few bars, usually in binary form, inserted seamlessly into the recitative.

 18th century

 By the early 18th century, composers such as Alessandro Scarlatti had established the aria form, and especially its da capo version with ritornelli, as the key element of opera seria.
 "It offered balance and continuity, and yet gave scope for contrast. [...]
 The very regularity of its conventional features enabled deviations from the normal to be exploited with telling effect."
 In the early years of the century, arias in the Italian style began to take over in French opera, giving rise eventually to the French genre of ariette, normally in a relatively simple ternary form.